-WELLINGTON, NEW ZEALAND (AP) - Oscar-winning sound editor Mike Hopkins, who worked on the “Lord of the Rings” trilogy and other blockbusters, has died in a rafting accident in New Zealand.
+WELLINGTON, NEW ZEALAND (AP) - Oscar-winning sound editor Mike Hopkins, who worked on the “Lord of the Rings” trilogy and other Peter Jackson films, has died in a rafting accident in New Zealand.
 He was 53.

-A native New Zealander, Hopkins shared Oscars with sound editing partner Ethan Van der Ryn in 2003 and 2006 for “King Kong” and “Fellowship of the Ring.”
+A native New Zealander, Hopkins shared Oscars with sound editing partner Ethan Van der Ryn in 2006 for “King Kong” and in 2003 for “The Lord of the Rings: The Two Towers.”
 They also were nominated for 2007’s “Transformers.”

 The Herald reported a family celebration of Hopkins‘ life was planned on Thursday.

 A river contractor, Bruce Slater, and his son used a jet boat to rescue Hopkins‘ wife.
 Nicci Hopkins had been in the Waiohine River two hours and was clinging to a ledge in a narrow part of the gorge too dangerous for bigger boats or a helicopter.